 Vitamin D

-Supplementation is useful for many!
+Supplementation useful for many!

 Egg yolk

-Butter and high-fat dairy products (note: low content)
+Butter and full-fat dairy (note: low levels)

 Fortified products